joao-faust/image-reader-api/README.md

 # Image Reader

 Image Reader is an API that reads image content.
-This API uses Node.js, Express and Tesseract.
+It's really useful when the copy function is disabled on the website you're visiting.

+## Used technologies

+- Node.js;
+- Express;
+- Tesseract.

 ## Example